 The Maine Bureau of Parks and Lands has developed a 15-year management plan for approximately 54,000 acres of lands known as the Flagstaff Region.
+The Plan was adopted in June 2007.
 The region roughly encompasses the area north of Farmington to the Canadian border, and east of the Rangeley Lakes Region to the Kennebec River Valley.
 The plan guides management activities by the Bureau on public lands at the Bigelow Preserve and Flagstaff Lake, Mount Abraham, Chain of Ponds, and several smaller Public Lots.

 To read these files, you will need a copy of the free Adobe Reader software.

 The Bureau has completed the second Five-Year Review of the 2007 Flagstaff Region Management Plan covering the period from 2013 through 2017.
 The Integrated Resource Policy (IRP) requires that the Bureau, at five year intervals, report to the Advisory Committee on accomplishments and changing conditions that may warrant amendments to the plan.
 A Final Report on the Five-Year Review (linked below under Management Plan Review Documents), including adopted Plan amendments, was sent to the Advisory Committee on April 27, 2018.

 The Five-Year Review is prepared in a table format, and is also included in the Final Report (see Appendix B).
 It:

 - Actions taken (right column) to implement each recommendation; and

 - Identifies from the Bureau's perspective any new issues or circumstances that were not addressed in the plan that may warrant Committee discussion or action (at end of table).